 Mr. Smith gives even more good advice:

 Choosing the right credit repair firm is an exercise in common sense.
 Like mechanics there are good ones and there are bad ones.
 Absolutely stay away from companies that promise pie in the sky offers.
 Credit repair is not accomplished overnight but is rather an ongoing project over months.
-When evaluating firms consider their experience, time in business, affordability, cancellation and refund policies and their standing with the Better Business Bureau.
+When evaluating firms consider their experience, time in business, affordability, cancellation and refund policies.

 While choosing a good credit repair service is, indeed, “an exercise in common sense,” it can still be difficult because of all the options.
 And, like choosing a mechanic, if you get stuck with a bad credit repair service, you risk having more harm done than good.